error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 The **97.9% success rate** reported in this analysis is **not achievable with arbitrary astronomical data**.
 It requires a specific, carefully executed data acquisition workflow that accesses the **ESO Science Archive** - Europe's premier repository for ground-based optical/infrared observations.
 This section documents the complete process, including **all manual steps, technical challenges, and time investments** required to reproduce these results.

-**Key Finding:** While the cleaned ESO dataset enables near-perfect SEG performance, **obtaining this data is non-trivial** and requires:
+**Key Finding:** While the cleaned ESO dataset enables near-perfect SSZ performance, **obtaining this data is non-trivial** and requires:
 - ESO user account (free but registration required)
 - Manual authentication (username/password or time-limited tokens)
 - Understanding of TAP (Table Access Protocol) queries and ADQL (Astronomical Data Query Language)